 Sand dunes are basically long ridges of sand and other sediments piled on the shore by wind and wave action.
-The sand is held together by plants, such as Champlain and American Beachgrass (see illustration on back cover).
-The plants' leaves trap sand and their branching roots prevent the sand from blowing away.
+The sand is held together by plants, such as Champlain and American beachgrass (see illustration on back cover).
+These plant's leaves trap sand and their branching roots prevent the sand from blowing away.

 The dunes grow as sand is blown onto them and trapped by plants or snow-fencing, building them higher and higher.
-Champlain and American Beachgrass are especially important since they can survive being covered with sand.
-As the dunes get larger and more stable, plants such as Wormwood, Eastern Cottonwood, Poison Ivy, and Sand Dune Willow take root and add to the staying power of the dune.
+Champlain and American beachgrass are especially important since they can survive being covered with sand.
+As the dunes get larger and more stable, plants such as wormwood, eastern cottonwood, poison ivy, and sand dune willow take root and add to the staying power of the dune.